onigoetz/profiler/README.md

 ### Bookmarklets
 A list of useful bookmarklets + loaded scripts on the current page

-## Why a new profiler ?
-Yes, I know, there are a lot of profilers out there.
-But for my needs I wanted a profiler that doesn't take a lot of place on the screen and quickly gives useful informations about the application.

-## Inspiration
-This Profiler was created and improved in a few years and is inspired from

-* PHP Quick Profiler
-* Symfony web profiler bundle
-* Some other small improvements from other profilers I don't remember

 ## How it works
 Each panel is a class that has some methods to do it's stuff